BDI-pathogens/ShiverCovid/README.md

 1. Change directory:
     ```
-    cd ShiverCovid/workflow
+    cd ShiverCovid
     ```

-1. Replace all `"<to_be_completed>"` references in `_config.yaml` with information specific to your environment.
+1. Replace all `"<to_be_completed>"` references in `./snakemake/_config.yaml` with information specific to your environment.

-1. Prepare workflow files:
+1. Run the preprocessing script:
     ```
-    ./prepare.sh <Raw Data Directory>
+    ./scripts/preprocessing/setup.sh <Raw Data Directory>
     ```

 1. Execute the Snakemake workflow.

-   A script has been provided to submit the job to an SGE cluster: `submit.sh`
+   A script has been provided to submit the job to an SGE cluster: `./snakemake/submit.sh`

    Further information about executing Snakemake can be found in the documentation (https://snakemake.readthedocs.io/en/stable/).